Subjunctive mood: Arabic

 The subjunctive is used in that-clauses, after Arabic an: urīdu an aktuba "I want to write."
-However, in conditional and precative sentences, such as "if he goes" or "let him go", a different mood of the imperfective aspect, the jussive, majzūm, is used.
+However, in conditional and precative sentences, such as "if he goes" or "let him go", a different mood of the imperfect aspect, the jussive, majzūm, is used.

 In many spoken Arabic dialects, there remains a distinction between indicative and subjunctive; however, it is not through a suffix but rather a prefix.

 In Levantine Arabic, the indicative has b- while the subjunctive lacks it: